jspyeatt/dev-notes/ldap/README.md

 # LDAP

-A lot of this is based on https://www.linuxbabe.com/ubuntu/install-configure-openldap-server-ubuntu-16-04
+A lot of this is based on https://www.linuxbabe.com/ubuntu/install-configure-openldap-server-ubuntu-16-04 and this https://askubuntu.com/questions/936382/openldap-error-configuring-starttls-ldap-modify-other-e-g-implementation-sp

 ## Installation